Do not underestimate the power of local endorsements to help your campaign.

 Presenting voters in each neighborhood or precinct in your district with relevant local endorsements will give you legitimacy and help sway undecided voters in your direction.

-Winning One Street at a Time
+Local Endorsements and Winning One Street at a Time

 If you get a local person that endorses you, with few exceptions, use that endorsement on that street, in that neighborhood or precinct.